Frequently Asked Questions on Divorce

 Court proceedings in family law are usually private.
 This means that the public and press are not allowed access to the Court papers.
 However, the press are able to publish the fact the divorce has been pronounced.
 The information that they may disclose is very limited.

-You do not have to attend mediation to apply for a divorce.
-However, if you want to apply to the court to make any arrangements for your children or finances then you will need to show that you have had a meeting with a mediator to get advice about the mediation process.
+No. However, if you want to apply to the court to make any arrangements for your children or finances then you will need to show that you have had a meeting with a mediator to get advice about the mediation process.
 This is called a Mediation Information and Advice Meeting, or MIAM.
 The mediator will complete a form confirming that they have advised you about the mediation process before you start your application for an order concerning finances or children.

 More generally, mediation is an effective way to settle disputes about finances or children.
 Reaching an agreement through mediation is probably the best way to separate your finances if possible.
-It will be cheaper and quicker than court proceedings, and is also likely to be less damaging to your relationship with your former spouse.
+It will be cheaper and quicker than court proceedings and is also likely to be less damaging to your relationship with your former spouse.
 This can be important if you will need to co-parent children in the future.

-How Can We Help You?
+How Can We Help?